yehia67/documentation/iri/0.1/how-to-guides/prune-transactions-from-the-ledger.md

  * Total milestone index / 60 = total in minutes

  * Total in minutes / 24 = total in days

-## Example scenario

-Configuration parameters:

-* `LOCAL_SNAPSHOTS_PRUNING_DELAY` = 50,000
-* `LOCAL_SNAPSHOTS_DEPTH` = 100

-Current milestone index:

-* 990, 100

-In this scenario, the sum of `LOCAL_SNAPSHOTS_PRUNING_DELAY` + `LOCAL_SNAPSHOTS_DEPTH` is 50, 100.
-Therefore, an IRI node will remove transactions that were confirmed by any milestone before 940, 000 (990, 100 - 50,100).
-As a result all transactions between milestones 940, 000 and 990, 100 will be kept in the ledger.